SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 **This exercise is Demo only!**

-You are now switching to your 3^rd^ role as consumer/processor of the final product, the investigation report.
+You are now switching to your third role as consumer/processor of the final product, the investigation report.

 Logon to the consumer view of SAP Enterprise Threat Detection, cloud